 San Diego Humane Society is proud to have not euthanized a healthy or treatable animal since 2002.
 But the best news of recent years was when the San Diego Animal Welfare Coalition was able to “reach zero euthanasia of treatable animals” in July of 2015.
 This means that all healthy and treatable animals entering the San Diego animal sheltering system are safe from being euthanized due to the collaboration of area shelters, foster families, rescue groups, and other lifesaving partners.
 San Diego is the largest city in the nation to have accomplished this feat.

 But staying at zero is hard.
 Just because we reached this milestone as a community in 2015, the work remains just as difficult.
-This is why we need every animal lover in San Diego to help us maintain this amazing accomplishment: we still need members of the community to adopt homeless animals; spay/neuter their pets to prevent puppies/kittens from entering the shelters; work with community cat programs and shelter/neuter/return efforts; and volunteer as foster parents to provide medical, socialization, or behavior assistance to ready animals for adoption.
+This is why we need every animal lover in San Diego to help us maintain this amazing accomplishment: we still need members of the community to adopt homeless animals; spay/neuter their pets to prevent puppies/kittens from entering the shelters; work with community cat programs and shelter/neuter/return efforts; volunteer for rescue groups to keep lifesaving pathways open; and, volunteer as foster parents to provide medical, socialization, or behavior assistance to ready animals for adoption.

 What happens to Unhealthy/Untreatable animals entering the shelter?

 We also welcome rescue groups to transfer unhealthy/untreatable pets.
-As with all our transfers to adoption partners, the fee is waived and includes the spay/neuter of the pet, microchip and vaccinations.
-If your rescue group is not an official Adoption Partner with San Diego Humane Society, please inquire here.
+As with all our transfers to rescue partners, the fee is waived and includes the spay/neuter of the pet, microchip and vaccinations.
+If your rescue group is not an official Rescue Partner with San Diego Humane Society, please inquire here.

 The San Diego Animal Welfare Coalition shares a common purpose in saving animals’ lives, preventing animal suffering and eliminating animal abandonment.
 It includes the following organizations:

 Chula Vista Animal Care Facility

 El Cajon Animal Shelter